-The Working Classroom Kitchen Culinary Program in our new Lotus Village facility is pivotal to solving these issues.
+The David and Leila Centner Culinary Center at Lotus Village is pivotal to solving these issues.
 Healthful, nutritious meals and snacks, educational programming, and professional training are key to uplifting and empowering bodies, minds and spirits to truly break the cycle of homelessness.

 An emphasis on low-sodium, low-sugar meals is made, along with vegetarian, vegan and gluten-free options.
 Our rooftop garden includes year round produce that is utilized for meals and act as an educational pivot point.
-We have forged partnerships with local entities such as Feeding South Florida, FarmShare, and Hungry Harvest to ensure utilization of local fruits and vegetables to the maximum extent possible, making use of surplus foods and also reducing food waste.
+We have forged partnerships with local entities to ensure utilization of local fruits and vegetables to the maximum extent possible, making use of surplus foods and also reducing food waste.

 In addition, kitchen training, food service internships and Food Handler certifications assist women in youth in obtaining employment that will support their move to independence and successful exits to permanent housing outside the shelter system.